- [WEBINAR] Building a Threat Intelligence Program

-“With the exception of one large theft incident involving an insider, hacker attacks – including some involving ransomware – remain the leading culprits in the biggest health data breaches reported so far this year to federal regulators.
+“With the exception of one large theft incident involving an insider, hacker attacks – including some involving Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. – remain the leading culprits in the biggest health data breaches reported so far this year to federal regulators.

 As of July 3, 149 breaches affecting a total of nearly 2.7 million individuals have been reported to federal regulators so far in 2017, according to the Department of Health and Human Services’ so-called “wall of shame” website of breaches affecting 500 or more individuals.